flowdock/flowdock-text/README.md

   {nick: "Other", id: 2, disabled: false}
 ];
 var me = users[1];
-FlowdockText.getTagsFromMessage("@Username, what do you think?", users, me);
+FlowdockText.parseTags("@Username, what do you think?", users, me);
 [ ':user:1', ':unread:1' ]
 ```